Australia Study Abroad Program at University of Melbourne

 Meet Your IFSA-Butler Team

 IFSA-Butler has a dedicated team of staff who are here to help students prepare for their program in Australia:

 Program Advisor Emma Diebold assists with the application process and is here to answer program, cultural and academic questions before departure.
 Emma completed her undergraduate degree in Geography: Travel & Tourism at Ball State University.
 She went abroad with the BSU Geography Department to Eastern and Central Europe and has enjoyed personal travels to several destinations including Belgium, France, Ireland, Peru, Ecuador and The Bahamas.
 Emma joined the IFSA-Butler team to aid students who want to explore the world and advises students planning to study abroad in England.
 Emma can be reached at the email link above or at 800-858-0229, ext.
 4258.

 Student Accounts Coordinator Becki Niccum assists with the financial side of study abroad and processes payments and invoices.
 Becki can be reached at the email link above or at 317-940-3077.

 Student & Parent Services Manager Donnetta Spears is available to both students and parents for travel questions and information.
 Donnetta has worked with IFSA-Butler since 2000, and she has traveled through parts of Europe, Latin America, Australia and New Zealand.
 As the mother of 4 college students (including one who studied abroad on an IFSA-Butler program), she has a deep understanding of the ins-and-outs of study abroad from a parent perspective.
 Donnetta can be reached at the email link above or at 317-940-4252.

-Once abroad, our students are in the capable hands of our on-site office, including our student services coordinator Yogini Patel.
-Click here to read more about Yogini.
+Once abroad, our students are in the capable hands of our on-site office, including our Student Services Coordinator Lindsey Meldrum.
+Click here to read more about Lindsey.